 PHYSICAL EXAMINATIONS

 All students involved in KSHSAA activities are required to have a physical examination on the proper form prior to participation in that activity.
-KSHSAA physical form must be completed and on file in the office prior to involvement in the sport.
+A KSHSAA physical form must be completed and on file in the office prior to involvement in the sport.

 SPORTS